 - Although we often tried to “discuss” the problem with a mixture of calm and compassion, frustration and anger typically found us by the end.

 That is, nothing changed until I did, until I took the advice a friend shared based on the recommendation of their counselor.
 And it was this — parenting gold, plain and simple — get off the electronic gradebook.

 So that’s what I did.
 I stopped looking, and while it took my husband a few more weeks to join me in letting go, he also stepped away.
 And you know what?
 It was one of the best parenting decisions we ever made.

 But there was balance in that decision.
-So while you take those steps toward letting go, here are two critical steps to help ease the transition:
+So while you take those steps toward helping your teen by letting go, here are two critical steps to help ease the transition: